joerg-holland/coding-challenge/README.md

 ## Assumptions
 - It is free to use build systems and libraries the same way I would build real-world software.
 I choosed an NX workspace with the web framework Angular.
 It is maybe over-engineered but everything (e.g. development environment, test frameworks) is setup and it is for me the best way to show how i work.
 (Link: Development Steps -> (2))
+- Local environment with a seperate app for printing the receipt is sufficient.
 - The functionality around products and carts (like create or remove products or add products to the cart) is not part of this application.
 Instead mock data is used.
 (Link: Requirements -> App -> (2) Services)
+- Simple text output of the carts in the app is sufficient.
+- The amount of a product in a shopping cart is everytime one item.

 ---